-All students on the course will need enthusiasm, determination, creativity and will be expected to take advantage of weekly studio prep sessions and maintain observational drawing practice to enhance visual analysis.
+All students on the course will need enthusiasm, determination, creativity and will be expected to take advantage of the open access Sixth Form studio space (Mon to Fri 8am-9pm) and maintain observational drawing practice to enhance visual analysis.
 Experimentation with a range of media is essential.
-It will be expected that students research the context and history of art, record their observations in a variety of media, and produce practical work and written investigations (a 3,000 word written assignment for A Level).
+It will be expected that students research the context and history of art, record their observations in a variety of media, and produce practical work and written investigations (a 3,000 word written assignment for A-Level).